ireproces/Blacksheep/README.md

     - No ping: selected
     - Report name: unique

-    Press the button to start the scan and check the output to track its status
+    press the button to start the scan and check the output to track its status

 6. Once the scan is complete, go to the Reports view to generate the graph of detected vulnerabilities and download the generated report